 This can be a fun and challenging process.
 As a junior in high school, your student can begin to explore many career options by checking out some of these links:

-A-Z Majors provides information about CSU Stanislaus majors, including catalog information, and links to the respective department's Website.
+A-Z Majors provides information about Stanislaus State majors, including catalog information, and links to the respective department's Website.

 And there's always Google.